 prisoner to patient

 We call this project Prisoner to Patient (P2P).
-VOTE and our partners meet monthly at the P2P community forums and discuss the health care needs of people transitioning out of confinement.
+We co-host monthly P2P community forums to discuss the health care needs of people transitioning out of confinement.

 Contact us if you would like to get involved with this clinic or to participate at the community forums.